nessaee/ECE696-310/projects/1/README.md

 # LLM Fine-tuning Project

-This project involves working with small open-source LLMs (like GPT-2, GPT-Neo, DistilGPT-2) for various NLP tasks including classification, language modeling, and summarization.
+This project involves fine-tuning and evaluating small open-source language models (like GPT-2 and DistilGPT-2) on various NLP tasks.
+The project includes a comprehensive pipeline for model training, evaluation, and performance analysis.

 ## Project Structure